 Keep Accessibility in Mind

-Web accessibility is essential for ensuring that all users can effectively access and interact with digital content.
+Web accessibility ensures all users can effectively access and interact with digital content.

-Each of the major categories of disabilities (visual, hearing, motor, cognitive) require certain types of adaptation in the creation of web content.
-University Web & Design handles most web accessibility centrally in our page templates but there are a few important ways you can make your webpages accessible for all web users:
+Each of the major categories of disabilities (visual, hearing, motor, cognitive) requires certain types of adaptation in creating web content.
+University Web & Design handles most web accessibility centrally in our page templates, but there are a few essential ways you can make your webpages accessible for all web users:

 Simply using phrases like "click here" does not explain what the link is nor does.
 Ambiguous hyperlinks require users to read around the link to determine where it will take them.